 The Hite Art Institute

-Fine Arts majors at the University of Louisville can earn a B.A., B.F.A., M.A., M.F.A., or Ph.D. in a variety of disciplines.
+As the most comprehensive Fine Arts program in the state of Kentucky, we offer majors the opportunity to earn a BA, BFA, MA, MFA, or PhD in a variety of disciplines.
 Areas of study include art history, ceramics, critical & curatorial studies, drawing, fiber, glass, graphic design, interior design, painting, photography, printmaking and sculpture.